You cannot copy content of this website, your IP is being recorded

 Table of Contents:

-Post-Op Instructions
+Dental Post-Op Instructions

 We provide general dental treatments and cleanings to keep your smile healthy

-Endodontics, more commonly referred to as a root canal, is a procedure that is used to remove infected nerves of a tooth that can not only cause pain, but in severe cases damage to the jaw bone.
-This may cause your infected teeth to become sensitive to hot or cold foods and drinks, which may inconvenience your day to day life.
+Endodontics, more commonly referred to as a root canal, is a procedure that is used to remove infected nerves of a tooth that can not only cause pain but in severe cases damage to the jaw bone.
+This may cause your infected teeth to become sensitive to hot or cold foods and drinks, which may inconvenience your day-to-day life.

 To perform a root canal procedure, the tissue around the infected tooth is numbed with anesthetic for comfort, then the tooth is drilled into to gain access to the nerves.
 The infected areas are removed and the tooth is cleaned, sealed, and ready to go.
 Although this may sound painful and scary, with modern advances this procedure can be completed with little or no pain.
-Over the counter pain medications will help with the days of soreness until the area is all healed up.
+Over-the-counter pain medications will help with the days of soreness until the area is all healed up.

 Dentist Nadeem Khan’s goal is to create a crown that looks just like your own tooth.
 He will do this by first taking an impression of your teeth.
 He will assess the color, bite and shape of your natural teeth.
 He will then reduce the tooth to be crowned so that the crown will fit over it.
-You will be fitted with a temporary crown until your next visit, when your newly fabricated crown will be cemented into place.
+You will be fitted with a temporary crown until your next visit when your newly fabricated crown will be cemented into place.

 With your new crown, your teeth will not only be stronger, but they will also be more attractive, giving you a bright new smile.

 Occasionally it is necessary to have a tooth removed, or extracted.
 This can be due to trauma, disease, or overcrowding.
-Wisdom teeth are commonly extracted as there is often not enough room for them to grow in properly.
+Wisdom teeth are commonly extracted as there is often not enough room for them to grow properly.

 In the case of wisdom teeth that have become impacted, an anesthetic may be administered.
 The gum tissue covering the teeth is cut open and the teeth are removed.
 Depending on the severity of the impaction, sutures may be needed to close the space left behind.
-In this case you will need someone to drive you home after your surgery, and your recovery will take a bit longer.
-You will need to rest and to monitor your extraction sites carefully.
-Gauze pads will be placed on your extraction sites to help to absorb and stop bleeding, and these should be changed regularly until bleeding stops, usually within 24 hours.
+In this case, you will need someone to drive you home after your surgery, and your recovery will take a bit longer.
+You will need to rest and monitor your extraction sites carefully.
+Gauze pads will be placed on your extraction sites to help absorb and stop bleeding, and these should be changed regularly until bleeding stops, usually within 24 hours.
 Avoid hard foods and do not smoke or use a straw for the first few days as you do not want to injure your extraction sites or disturb the clotting process.

-For the first few days after any extraction you should gently rinse your mouth after eating.
+For the first few days after any extraction, you should gently rinse your mouth after eating.
 If you have swelling or discomfort, you can apply an ice pack to the area.
 You may brush and floss your other teeth as usual, but be careful to avoid the area around your extraction.

-Commonly known as partial crowns, inlays and onlays allow for partially damaged teeth to be restored to proper healthy working function and help protect against any further damage to the affected tooth.
-After the decaying area of the tooth is removed, a mold is taken and is sent away so a custom inlay or onlay can be made.
+Commonly known as partial crowns, inlays, and onlays allow for partially damaged teeth to be restored to proper healthy working function and help protect against any further damage to the affected tooth.
+After the decaying area of the tooth is removed, a mold is taken and sent away so a custom inlay or onlay can be made.

 Dental sealants are used to help prevent tooth decay for vulnerable teeth that are used for chewing.
 These teeth are the molars, which are difficult to reach with a toothbrush to dislodge food which could cause problems.
 It is best to place sealants on children when their molars first start to come in (5 to 7 years old) so they are protected right from the start.
-They last for up to ten years and then can reapplied if it is needed, so your and your children’s teeth will always be protected!
+They last for up to ten years and then can reapply if it is needed, so your and your children’s teeth will always be protected!

 A denture is a removable appliance that replaces your teeth when most or all of them are missing.
 There are two types available.
-Complete dentures are used when all teeth are missing, and partial dentures are used when some of your own teeth remain.
+Complete dentures are used when all teeth are missing, and partial dentures are used when some of your teeth remain.
 Dentures benefit your health since they make it easier for you to eat and to speak.
-They also improve your appearance by helping to fill out your face and profile, and replacing your natural look and smile.
+They also improve your appearance by helping to fill out your face and profile and replacing your natural look and smile.

 There are two types of complete dentures.
 The first, called an immediate denture, is inserted on the same day that your teeth are removed.
 This type is nice because you don’t have to be without teeth during your healing period.
 The second type is the conventional denture.
 This denture is placed after teeth are removed and gums are completely healed.
 This can be up to several months.